riordan/docker-brown-ensemble/README.md

 =========================================
 Docker image to set up a [Stanford HCI story-collab](https://github.com/StanfordHCI/story-collab) system.

+Ensemble was a @BrownInstitute funded project out of @StanfordHCI several years ago.
+We're interested in reviving it for a collaborative storytelling project about NYC.

 # WARNINGS
 There is lots of wet paint and broken code.
 Do not trust me.